aamcn/memory-game/README.md

 npm install
 Set up environment variables

-Update POST and GET URLS for Leaderboards
+Update POST and GET URLS to your own Leaderboard database.

 Run the in development.
     npm run dev
 The app will start on http://localhost:5173

-🔧 Development
+# Development

 Code Quality Tools
 ESLint: Code linting and style enforcement